kgateway-dev/kgateway/docs/content/security/mtls/_index.md

 ```

 #### Envoy sidecar
-The gloo, extauth, and rate-limiting pods will have an envoy sidecar container.
+The gloo, extauth, and rate-limiting pods will have Envoy sidecar containers.
-To see the logs for the envoy sidecar containers, run:
+To see the logs for the Envoy sidecar containers, run:
 ```
 kubectl logs -n gloo-system deploy/gloo envoy-sidecar kubectl logs -n gloo-system deploy/extauth envoy-sidecar kubectl logs -n gloo-system deploy/rate-limit envoy-sidecar
 ```

-If the SDS server hasn't started up yet, the envoy sidecar will contain log lines like:
+If the SDS server hasn't started up yet, the Envoy sidecar will contain log lines like:
 ```
 StreamSecrets gRPC config stream closed: 14, upstream connect error or disconnect/reset before headers. reset reason: connection failure
 ```
-Once the SDS server starts up and provides certs to the envoy sidecar, these messages will stop.
+Once the SDS server starts up and provides certs to the Envoy sidecar, these messages will stop.

-Each envoy sidecar also has an administration interface available on port 8001.
+Each Envoy sidecar also has an administration interface available on port 8001.
 To access
-this page (e.g. for the gloo pod's envoy sidecar), run:
+this page (e.g. for the gloo pod's Envoy sidecar), run:
 ```
 kubectl port-forward -n gloo-system deploy/gloo 8001
 ```